 MIS development projects are high-risk, high-return projects.
 Following could be stated as critical factors for success and failure in MIS development:

-It should cater to a specific, well-perceived business
+It should cater to a specific, well-perceived business.

 There should be an operational prototype of the system released as soon as possible, to create interest among the users.

-There should be good support staff with necessary technical, business, and interpersonal skills
+There should be good support staff with necessary technical, business, and interpersonal skills.

 The system should be simple, easy to understand without adding much complexity.
-It is best practice, not to add up an entity unless there is both a use and user for it.
+It is a best practice, not to add up an entity unless there is both a use and user for it.

 It should be easy to use and navigate with high response time.

-The implementation process should follow a definite goal and time
+The implementation process should follow a definite goal and time.

 The system should be well integrated into the management processes of planning, decision-making, and monitoring.